inspire-1a03/pip-2021-harjotshoker/google-sheets.md

 #### Summary
-**The diagram showcases that most Canadians have resorted to attending parks significantly more than any other form of recreation.
+The fourth figure is describing how mobility has changed in Canada during the pandemic.
+The diagram showcases that most Canadians have resorted to attending parks significantly more than any other form of recreation.
 The high peak is majorly only during the months of Spring/Summer however.
-Mobility transit rates have decreased the most,whereas the rest have been more stagant on the baseline. **
+Mobility transit rates have decreased the most,whereas the rest have been more stagant on the baseline.

 ## Final reflection
 > * What inferences can you make from the data you have explored and visualized?